Katana Renderman Example¶

 We don't provide a downloadable demo scene for this tutorial, so go ahead and build a simple scene with some objects and file textures.
 Your node graph should look similar to the image below.

 When you submit a job to Conductor, the filesystem hierarchy mirrors your local filesystem.
-However, the render nodes run Linux, so there are no drive letters in the paths.
+However, the render nodes run Linux, so there are no drive letters, and paths must use forward slashes.
 For this reason, it's best to use parameter expressions to make paths relative to the Katana project file.
 By using expressions, your project file becomes portable across different platforms.

 Let's suppose you have the following project: